 Make dinnertime fast, easy, and tasty with Pesto Salmon Sheet Pan Dinner…

-An easy and healthy seafood dinner recipe that's ready in less than forty minutes with only one pan to clean up.
+An easy and healthy seafood dinner recipe that's ready in less than fifty minutes with only one pan to clean up.
+Gluten free!

 - 1 pound small potatoes halved or quartered (or larger white or red potatoes cut into about 3/4 inch pieces)

-- 2 Tablespoons homemade or prepared pesto plus additional for serving, if desired
+- 2 Tablespoons pesto homemade or prepared, plus additional for serving, if desired

-- 12-16 oz fresh green beans washed and ends trimmed off
+- 1 pound fresh green beans washed and ends trimmed off

 - 1 Tablespoons olive oil